ktaylor63/southeast/site/content/wildlife/mammals/red-wolf.md

 ## Behavior

 Red wolves are social animals that live in close-knit packs.
 Typical packs consist of five to eight animals, including a breeding adult pair and their offspring of different years.
 Older offspring will often assist the breeding pair in pup rearing.
-Almost all offspring between one and two years of age will leave the pack or “disperse” to form their own pack.
+Almost all offspring between one and two years of age will leave the pack or disperse to form their own pack.

 Red wolves tend to form pair-bonds for life and mate once a year in February.
 Pups are typically born in April or May in well-hidden dens that may be located in hollow trees, stream banks and sand knolls.
 Dens have also been found in holes dug in the ground near downed logs or forest debris piles.
 Fewer than half of wolf pups born in the wild survive to adulthood.
 Survival rates are affected by disease, malnutrition and predation.